-These condensed consolidated interim financial statements include the accounts of the Company and its controlled subsidiaries (Note 14).
+These consolidated financial statements include the accounts of the Company and its controlled subsidiaries (Note 15).
 Control exists when the Company has the power, directly or indirectly, to govern the financial and operating policies of an entity so as to obtain benefits from its activities.
 The financial statements of subsidiaries are included in the consolidated financial statements from the date that control commences until the date that control ceases.
-All significant intercompany balances and transactions are eliminated upon consolidation.
+All significant intercompany balances and transactions have been eliminated upon consolidation.